 You can move into a unit after the owner accepts the contract rent amount and a move-in date is established with CMHA.

 Your case worker is assigned to you based upon the first letter of your last name.
 To find your case worker’s direct dial telephone number, fax number and email address, go to the applicant/participant portal on this website.
 You will need either your CMHA client number or social security number.

 can I move to another unit?

 After your Housing Choice Voucher contract has been in effect for a year or according to the terms of your lease with the owner, you may request moving papers from HCVP.
 You may not move during the first year of the contract.
-Moving papers may be requested on Tuesdays and Thursdays from 8 a.m. to 12 p.m.
+Moving papers may be requested on Tuesdays and Thursdays at 10 a.m. or 3 p.m.
 For more information, contact your case worker by accessing his/her contact information available on the applicant/participant portal on this web site.